Waterfowl

 Lesser black-backed gull Larus fuscus

 A large gull with dark grey wings and a yellow beak, with a red spot on the underside.
 Frequent in reservoirs, dumps, crop fields… it has a great capacity to adapt.
 This waterfowl is very numerous in winter, but does not breed in the region.
 It feeds on all kinds of small vertebrates and invertebrates, as well as waste in rubbish dumps.
 It is distributed throughout the region and its population is on the rise thanks to its adaptability.
+One of the most common gulls and waterfowl of Extremadura.

 Little crake Porzana parva